30th

 An echo or the resonance of vibration can be felt in the Sanctum, due to the pressure of the hill.

-As per ASI the cave was excavated in the early Pandya Period ( 7th Century ), facing west with square sanctum and rectangle ardha mandapa.
+As per ASI, the cave was excavated in the early Pandya Period ( 7th Century ), facing west with a square sanctum and rectangle ardha mandapa.
 An inscription on a rock records that a renovation work was carried out to the sanctum and addition of the muka / front mandapa during the time of early Pandya King Sri Vallabha ( 815 – 862 CE) by one Ilangautaman alias Madurai Asiriyar.

 An echo or the resonance of vibration can be felt in the Sanctum, due to the pressure of the hill.

-As per ASI the cave was excavated in the early Pandya Period ( 7th Century ), facing west with square sanctum and rectangle ardha mandapa.
+As per ASI, the cave was excavated in the early Pandya Period ( 7th Century ), facing west with a square sanctum and rectangle ardha mandapa.
 An inscription on a rock records that a renovation work was carried out to the sanctum and addition of the muka / front mandapa during the time of early Pandya King Sri Vallabha ( 815 – 862 CE) by one Ilangautaman alias Madurai Asiriyar.

 Two Tirthankaras with an Acharya